henryhxu/CSCI3150/assignment/assignment-1/README.md

   drwxrwxr-x 2 user user 4096 Jan  12 12:00 dir2
   user@OSLAB1:/dir1$
   ```
 - pipes between commands.
-The program should support up to **two pipes**.
+The program should support **arbitrary number of pipes**

-  Your shell program should be able to execute commands with up to two pipes between them.
+  Your shell program should be able to execute commands with arbitrary number of pipes between them.
 For example:

   ```shell
   user@OSLAB1:/dir1$ ls -l | grep dir | wc -l